Originally released April 3, 2020

 Asthma is one of the chronic conditions that appears to cause a person with COVID-19 to experience more severe symptoms.
 Athletes diagnosed with asthma should be mindful of the rules around administration of common medications and ingredients used to treat asthma.
 Certain inhalers are permitted, while others are prohibited at all time.
 Make sure to check the status of your inhaler on www.GlobalDRO.com and read more on inhaled medications.

-The following substances have NOT BEEN PROVEN to be effective in the treatment of COVID-19.
+The following substances are being evaluated for effectiveness in the treatment of COVID-19.
 Clinical trials are underway worldwide to determine the safety and their possible benefits.

 - Antiviral drug combinations, such as Remdesivir and Kaletra (lopinavir, ritonavir),

 - Dexamethasone (for use in the hospital only to treat severe cases)